lancedb/lancedb/docs/src/fts.md

 ## Sorting

-!!! tip "Warn"
+!!! warning "Warn"
-    Sorting is available for only tantivy based FTS
+    Sorting is available for only Tantivy-based FTS

 You can pre-sort the documents by specifying `ordering_field_names` when creating the full-text search index.
 Once pre-sorted, you can then specify